thefonso/ember-books-app/walkthrough.md

 ### Homework

 You can add delete buttons to the lists on your Admin pages, so you can delete invitations and contact messages.

-Another nice improvement would be to clean up `app/controllers/index.js` and add a `createRecord` in the model method of `app/routes/index.js`.
+Another nice improvement would be to clean up `app/controllers/index.js` and add a `createRecord` in the model method of `app/routes/index.js`.[ this part needs editorial review ]

 It would be similar to the `libraries/new.js` route.

 ## <a name='lesson-5'></a>Lesson 5